RienCosyns/git-repo-test/Part_1-Front_End/w1/schematizer/README.md

 ### Challenge

 1. Have required and non-required fields.
-2. Remeber if an object was valid or not - maybe by storing them in different locations, or adding a property, or anything else you can think of.
+2. Remember if an object was valid or not - maybe by storing them in different locations, or adding a property, or anything else you can think of.
 3. Use this code to make your schematizer function a pure function:

 // helper function that allows validator to be a pure function